monte-flora/scikit-explain/README.md

 ## Install

 PyMint can be installed through pip, but we are working on uploading to conda-forge.
-Though versions exists prior to 0.2.6, we do recommend using them as they are unstable and have outdated syntax.
+Though versions exists prior to 0.2.6, we do not recommend using them as they are unstable and have outdated syntax.
 ```
 pip install py-mint>=0.2.6
 ```